Palliative Care for Better Quality of Life Now

 - Any serious illness, regardless if it is curable, chronic or life threatening

 The goal of palliative care is to improve quality of life for both the patient and the family.
-Palliative care is provided by a team of doctors, nurses and specialists who work together with a patient's other doctors to provide an extra layer of support.
+Palliative care is provided by a team of doctors, nurse practitioners, clinical therapists and chaplains who work together with a patient's healthcare team to provide an extra layer of support.
 It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.

 Why Consider Palliative Care?

-Advanced or complex diseases come with challenging symptoms that can negatively affect your ability to maximize healing and enjoy life.
-Palliative care is provided hand in hand with curative care to help with symptom control and communication regarding options for your plan of care.
-It focuses on lessening the impact of physical issues on emotional well being and to improve comfort and quality of life for patients and their families.
+Serious illnesses come with difficult symptoms that can negatively affect your ability to heal and enjoy life.
+Palliative care can be provided along with curative care to help with symptom control and communication regarding options for your plan of care.
+It focuses on decreasing the stress of physical issues on emotional well-being and to improve comfort and quality of life for patients and their families.
 In some cases, palliative care has been shown to increase length of life.

 Palliative care is not the same as hospice.
 Palliative care can be provided at any stage of illness, even if a cure is likely.
-Hospice care provides services for patients who are at the end stages of an illness and may have a year or less to live.
+Hospice care provides services for patients who are at the end stages of an illness and may have six months or less to live.

 When Is Palliative Care Offered?

 Palliative care is available at any stage of serious illness and appropriate for patients of all ages.
-Your doctor may request a palliative care consultation for you to assist with:
+Your healthcare team may request a palliative care consultation for you to assist with:

-- Treatments to Relieve Symptoms: Expert treatment for relief of pain and other burdensome symptoms such as shortness of breath, nausea, fatigue, anxiety, decreased appetite and others
+- Treatments to Improve Symptoms: Expert treatment for relief of pain and other difficult symptoms such as shortness of breath, nausea, fatigue, anxiety, decreased appetite and others

-- Emotional and Spiritual Support for the Patient and Family: Living with a serious illness can be frightening, isolating and stressful for all touched by it.
+- Emotional and Spiritual Support for the Patient and Family: Living with a serious illness can be scary and stressful for all touched by it.
 Palliative care helps foster communication and support to one another throughout an illness.

 - Guidance on Medical Information and Treatment Options: Information regarding illness and treatment options can be overwhelming and confusing.
-Palliative care can help coordinate health information and care providers in a way that helps individuals define and achieve their personal goals for care.
+Palliative care can help coordinate health information and healthcare teams in a way that helps individuals identify and meet their personal goals for care.

 What Does Palliative Care Do?

-- Pain and Symptom Control: Our palliative care team will identify your sources of pain and discomfort.
-These may include problems with breathing, fatigue, depression, insomnia, or bowel or bladder.
-Then the team will provide treatments that can offer relief.
+- Pain and Symptom Control: Our palliative care teams will identify your sources of pain and discomfort.
+These may include problems with breathing, fatigue, constipation, nausea, loss of appetite, sleeping, anxiety or depression.
+Then the team will provide treatments that can decrease symptoms.
 These might include medication, along with relaxation techniques.

 - Communication and Coordination: Our palliative care teams are extremely good communicators.
-We put great importance on communication between you, your family and caregivers and your personal team of healthcare professionals in order to ensure that all of your needs are fully met.
-Among other things, we will help you establish your goals of care, help with decision-making and aid in the coordination of care.
+We put great importance on communication between you, your family and caregivers and your personal healthcare team in order to meet all of your needs.
+Among other things, we will help you identify your goals of care, help with decision-making and aid in the coordination of care.

 - Emotional Support: Palliative care focuses on the entire person, not just the illness.
 The team members caring for you will address any social, psychological, emotional or spiritual needs you may have.

-- Family/Caregiver Support: Caregivers bear a great deal of stress, too, so our palliative care team supports them as well.
-This focused attention helps ease some of the strain and can help you with your decision making.
+- Family/Caregiver Support: Caregivers can have a great deal of stress too, so our palliative care teams support them as well.
+This helps ease some of the strain and can help you with your decision making.

 Will My Insurance Cover Palliative Care?

-Most insurance plans cover all or part of the palliative care treatment you receive, just as with other hospital and medical services.
-This is also true of Medicare and Medicaid.
-If costs concern you, a social worker from your palliative care team can help you explore payment options.
+Medicare, Medicaid and most insurance plans cover all or part of the palliative care treatment you receive, just as with other hospital and medical services.

-The palliative care team provides an extra layer of support and works in partnership with your primary doctor.
+No, you do not need to give up your own primary doctor.
+The palliative care team works with your primary doctor.
 Your primary doctor will continue to direct your care and play an active role in your treatment.

-Can I Have Rurative Treatment Together with Palliative Care?
+Can I Have Curative Treatment Together with Palliative Care?

 Absolutely.
 Your treatment choices are up to you.
 You can get palliative care at the same time as treatment meant to cure you.